-The Red Tailed Hawk is one of my favorite hawks to watch.
-The Coast of BC has a very large population of red tailed hawks.
+The Red-Tailed Hawk is one of my favorite hawks to watch.
+The Pacific Northwest has a very large population of red-tailed hawks.

 This hawk’s courtship display is awesome.
 The display starts with both hawks soaring in circles at great heights.
-The male then proceeds to dive down in a steep drop then goes up again at a steep angle, repeating this several times before he approaches the female hawk from above to touch or grasp her briefly.
-When this happens the pair sometimes interlock their talons and they go on a dizzying downward spin, plummeting to treetop levels before separating again.
+The male then proceeds to dive in a steep drop then goes up again at a steep angle, repeating this several times before he approaches the female hawk from above to touch or grasp her briefly.
+When this happens, the pair sometimes interlock their talons, and they go on a dizzying downward spin, plummeting to treetop levels before separating again.

-Evidence suggests that red tailed hawks pair for life.
-It has been observed that female hawks will defend their mates even outside of breeding season.
+Evidence suggests that red-tailed hawks pair for life.
+It has been observed that female hawks will defend their mates even outside the breeding season.